redbrick/docs-old/docs/services/irc.md

 discord and irc.
 The configuration for this is [here](https://github.com/redbrick/nix-configs/tree/master/services/ircd/discord/conf.nix).

-The bridge adds all users to from discord with the suffix `_d2` and all irc users appear as them self but tagged as a bot in discord.
+The bridge adds all users from discord with the suffix `_d2` and all irc users appear as them self but tagged as a bot in discord.
 Not all discord channels are on IRC, the config above contains a mapping of irc channels to discord channels id's.
 This needs to be manually updated to add more channels.